JohnUrban/miniQV/README.md

 			  In aligned reads, the error rate is a sum of the errors from the assembly, the reads, and the natural variation (heterozygosity).
 			  MiniQV attempts to show QVs with the total error rate as well as error rates after subtracting out error due to reads and/or natural variation.
 			  It will show some results over a sweep of possible read error and heterozygosity rates in one output file.
-			  However, for the "cigar-QV" table, it will only use the heterozygosity rate provided here.
+			  However, for the cigar-QV table, it will only use the heterozygosity rate provided here.
 			  Default = 0.001.
 			  To get an expected heterozygosity rate, one method is to use GenomeScope2.